 Disable a default mobile signature.
 And that's it!

 Note: No need to insert the signature here, as you already installed it on the desktop.
 It is going to update automatically when you start sending the emails.

 If your email signature is not showing when you compose an email, this is normal.
-You will not see your email signature in the email preview in the Gmail App when creating your email message.
-To double-check it has been included, you need to send yourself a test email or check Sent items.
+You will not see your email signature in the Gmail App's email preview when creating your email message.
+To double-check it has been included, please send yourself a test email or check Sent items.